bogumilkorek/cudomisie/readme.md

 - Artisan Commands
   - `php artisan image:clear`

   delete "orphaned" images.
-As dropzone works asynchronously there might be situations where admin ads images without saving rest of the content.
+As dropzone works asynchronously there might be situations where admin adds images without saving rest of the content.
 This command handles it.

 - Schedule
   - clean "orphaned" images as described above (daily)